First Jewish–Roman War: In the Jewish diaspora

 In the wake of the revolt, thousands of Jewish slaves were brought to the Italian Peninsula.
-A tombstone from Puteoli, near Naples, mentions a captive woman from Jerusalem named Claudia Aster, with the name Aster believed to be derived from Esther.
+A tombstone from Puteoli, near Naples, mentions a captive woman from Jerusalem named Claudia Aster, the name Aster believed to be derived from Esther.
 The Roman poet Martial references a Jewish slave of his, described as originating from "Jerusalem destroyed by fire".
 Jewish slaves brought to Italy after the war are also evidenced by graffiti in Pompeii and other places in Campania, as well as possibly by Habinnas, a character who may have been Jewish, in Petronius' Satyricon.
-Similar to Josephus, there are records of other Jews bearing the nomen "Flavius", possibly indicating descent from freed captives.
+There are records of other Jews bearing the nomen "Flavius", possibly indicating descent from freed captives.
 Rome itself experienced a significant influx of Jewish slaves.

 The destruction of Jerusalem also brought Jews to the Arabian Peninsula, leading to the establishment of settlements in southern Yemen, along the coast of Ḥaḍramawt, and most notably in the Hejaz, particularly in Yathrib (later Medina), where they became prominent representatives of monotheism in pre-Islamic Arabia.
 Around the same period, Jews also began settling in Hispania (modern Spain and Portugal) and Gaul (modern France).